Duan Yingying

-Duan Yingying (段莹莹; born 3 July 1989) is a Chinese former professional tennis player.
+Duan Yingying (段莹莹; born 3 July 1989) is a former Chinese tennis player.

 In her career, she won one singles title and three doubles titles on the WTA Tour, and two WTA Challenger doubles titles, as well as eleven singles and three doubles titles on the ITF Women's Circuit.

 Her nickname is lightning for her amazing forehand.

 On 24 April 2017, she reached her career-high singles ranking of world No. 60.
 On 3 February 2020, she peaked at No. 16 in the doubles rankings.

 Career

 2012

 Starting the year as the No. 378 in the world, Duan's ranking would improve significantly to No. 128 by the year's end.
 Some of the highlights of her 2012 season included winning four ITF titles at the 25k level in Wellington, Changwon, Gimcheon and Goyang.
 Playing qualifying at the US Open, Duan had her first experience in a Grand Slam tournament.
 She would win her first qualifying round defeating Réka Luca Jani, but would fall in the next round to Kirsten Flipkens.
 She received a wild card to the Guangzhou International and won her first WTA Tour main-draw match defeating Luksika Khumkum in the first round.
-Duan also achieved her best results in ITF events near the end of 2012, reaching the semifinals of $100K+H Ningbo and the finals of $100K Suzhou, losing both matches to top-100 veteran Hsieh Su-wei.
+Duan also achieved her best results in ITF events near the end of 2012, reaching the semifinals of 100k+H Ningbo and the finals of 100k Suzhou, losing both matches to top-100 veteran Hsieh Su-wei.

-2013
+2013: Major debut

-Duan was due to make her main-draw Grand Slam singles debut at Wimbledon, but withdrew to compete in the National Games of China.
-She made her Grand Slam singles debut in the main draw of the US Open, after winning three qualifying matches.
-She lost to sixth seed Caroline Wozniacki in the opening round.
+Duan was due to make her major singles debut at Wimbledon but withdrew to compete in the National Games of China.
+She made her major singles debut in the main draw of the US Open, after winning three qualifying matches.
+However, she lost to sixth seed Caroline Wozniacki in the opening round.
 During the televised commentary of her match against Wozniacki, the commentators compared Duan's game to that of former world No. 1, Lindsay Davenport.
 They also began referring to her by the nickname of Duan-venport (段文波特) on the Chinese internet.

-2015
+2015: First major singles win

 At Wimbledon, as a qualifier, Duan defeated 2014 finalist Eugenie Bouchard in straight sets in the first round.
 This was considered one of the biggest upsets of the tournament.
 In the second round, Duan lost to Tatjana Maria in a long three-set match.

-2016: First WTA title
+2016: First WTA Tour title

 In July, she won her first WTA Tour title at the Jiangxi International Open, defeating Vania King in the final.

 2017: Elite Trophy doubles title

 In the first-round match at the Shenzhen Open, Duan wasted three match points and eventually lost to first seed and world No. 3, Agnieszka Radwańska.
-At the Australian Open, she had her best Grand Slam performance to date by defeating Rebecca Šramková and Varvara Lepchenko to reach the third round, where she lost to former world No. 1 and eventual finalist, Venus Williams, by 1–6, 0–6.
+At the Australian Open, she had her best Grand Slam performance to date by defeating Rebecca Šramková and Varvara Lepchenko to reach the third round, where she lost to former world No. 1 and eventual finalist, Venus Williams, 1–6, 0–6.

-Duan won her first ever WTA doubles title at the 2017 Elite Trophy with Han Xinyun.
+Duan won her first ever WTA Tour doubles title at the Elite Trophy with Han Xinyun.